About this courseSkip About this course

 This course offers general managers, financial analysts, financial advisors, quantitative researchers, asset managers, risk managers, quantitative developers working in financial services, professionals servicing the financial industry the tools to succeed.
 Undergraduate and graduate students looking to enter business in general or finance in particular would also benefit greatly from this valuable course.

 - Gather inputs to valuation models and for corporate finance decisions

-The course will be organized as four modules:
+The course is organized as four parts:

 Meet your instructors

 Pursue a Verified Certificate to highlight the knowledge and skills you gain$450 USD